-For the project "Inorganic Polymers: Novel Ordinary Portland Cement-Free Binders for Transportation Infrastructure" (FHWA-HRT-18-029), researchers at the University of California, Los Angeles, along with partners at the University of California at Santa Barbara, the University of Texas at Austin, and Boral Materials, sought to replace cement with another substance to act as a binder that glues together the various ingredients that make up concrete.
+Researchers at UCLA, along with partners at the University of California, Santa Barbara, the University of Texas at Austin, and Boral Materials, sought to replace cement with another substance to act as a binder that glues together the various ingredients that make up concrete.
 That substance consisted of fly ash dissolved in a solution, resulting in a product with binding properties similar to those of cement.
-Once researchers developed that cement-free binder, they also wanted to examine and document how fly ash reacts with certain chemical solutions so that they could better understand how those reactions affect binder performance and production.
-FHWA is publishing a fact sheet (FHWA-HRT-18-029) with the same title as the research project, which will provide more information and will be available at https://www.fhwa.dot. gov/publications/lists/advancedresearch/pubs.cfm.
+In this study, titled "Inorganic Polymers: Novel Ordinary Portland Cement-Free Binders for Transportation Infrastructure," once researchers developed that cement-free binder, they also wanted to examine and document how fly ash reacts with certain chemical solutions to better understand how those reactions affect binder performance and production.(5)

-For the project "Service Life Enhancement and Reduction in Carbon Footprint of Highway Structures," researchers with the University of California, Berkeley examined how to control cracking in concrete through a hybrid fiberreinforced concrete, including a hybrid fiber-reinforced concrete composed partly of fly ash.
+For the project "Service Life Enhancement and Reduction in Carbon Footprint of Highway Structures," researchers with the University of California, Berkeley examined how to control cracking in concrete through a hybrid fiberreinforced concrete, including a hybrid fiber-reinforced concrete composed partly of fly ash.(6)

-For the project "High-Performance, Stress-Relaxing, Cementitious Composites for Crack-Free Pavements and Transportation Structures," researchers with Texas A&M University and the Texas Transportation Institute undertook a comprehensive review of carbon nanofilaments and carbon nanotubes to develop new models aimed at making these materials better strengthening agents for bridge repairs and crack control.
+For the project "High-Performance, Stress-Relaxing, Cementitious Composites for Crack-Free Pavements and Transportation Structures," researchers with Texas A&M University and the Texas Transportation Institute undertook a comprehensive review of carbon nanoflaments and carbon nanotubes to develop new models aimed at making these materials better strengthening agents for bridge repairs and crack control.(7)